Access to Birth Records and Adoption Case Records

 Anybody adopted before 12 November 1975 will need to attend a counselling session with an approved adoption advisor before being able to access their records.

 Where the applicant indicates a wish to receive counselling, the One Adoption worker will take information to create a referral to send to the appropriate agency.
 Where another agency is used the One Adoption worker should ensure that the counsellor has the necessary skills and experience.

 Where a referral is made to another agency for counselling to be provided, the One Adoption worker should, on request, provide the agency carrying out the counselling with information the applicant and/or the subject to enable the counselling to be beneficial.

-Adopted people aged 18 or over can apply for access to their birth records and a copy of their birth certificate.
-The procedure for dealing with any such application will differ depending on whether the Adoption Order was made before or after 30 December 2005.
+Adopted people aged 18 or over can apply for access to their birth records and a copy of their birth certificate - either from the Registrar General or the Adoption Agency.

 When a caller enquires with a local authority about access to birth records, they should be referred to One Adoption.
 If it is established that the caller was adopted, and that the Adoption Service was involved in arranging the adoption or that the caller is a resident of the West Yorkshire area, the enquiry will be passed to the One Adoption Duty and Advice Line (telephone 0113 378 3535) to take a referral.
 In other cases, the caller should be advised to re-direct their enquiry to the appropriate local agency.